Leaving an Abusive Relationship with No Money

 13. Put together a survival bag

-You should put together a survival bag which can be used in case of immediate danger and you have to leave in a hurry.
-Please make sure that it is hidden and not found by your abusive partner.
+You should put together a survival bag that can be used in case of immediate danger and you have to leave in a hurry.
+Please make sure that your abusive partner cannot find it.

 Have a code word set up with a trusted family member or friend to let them know that you are in immediate danger and need to leave.